chandrikabijore/CyberShield-Password-Generator/README.md

 If you want to run the Password Generator Tool locally, follow these steps:

 1. Clone the repository by running `git clone https://github.com/chandrikabijore/CyberShield-Password-Generator-cb.git` in your terminal
-2. Navigate to the project directory by running `cd password-generator`
+2. Navigate to the project directory by running `cd CyberShield-Password-Generator-cb`
 3. Open the `index.html` file in your preferred web browser

 ## <b> Usage </b>